LEPII/Code_Fundamentals_Knowledge_Portfolio/Databases/MongoDB/Concepts/AtlasSearch.md

 - We can use the $meta aggregation operation in the project stage which allows to see how the results are scored.
 Ex. "score": { "$meta": "searchScore"}
 - Atlas search has a relevance-based scoring system.
 The documents with the highest score is the most relevant and it is returned first.
 - AS gives documents with a higher score if the query term appears frequently in a document, and a lower score if the query term appears across many documents in the collection.

 - The $searchMeta stage is used to return the summary of your search results.
 - If you wanted to get the count of the documents returned, it would be more performant to use $searchMeta stage instead of adding a count stage at the end of your pipeline.
 - Like the $search stage, the $seachMeta stage must be used at the beginning of the aggregation pipeline.

+## Dynamic vs. Static Mappings

+- Field Mapping: When creating a search index, we need to provide some details on which fields need to be indexed.
+- Having the correct field mapped can help with the performance of your search.

+Dynamic Mapping

+- With DM, we index every field with supported data type.
+- DM are great for data sets with unknown or frequently changing fields.
+- Also great when experimenting with Atlas Search, so you don't have to constantly update your search index depending on the query.
+- DM have have a increased size and performance impacts compared to static mappings.

+since we didn't provide a name for the index, it will be saved as default. each field in the movie collection will be indexed.
+This means we can create a search query for any of these fields.
+Even if we added a new field, it will be indexed automatically. db.movies.createSearchIndex(
+   { "mapping": { "dynamic": true} }
+)

+Static Mapping

+When to use them

+## Data Types

+## $search operators: text and equals

+## $search operators: near and range

+## Creating Search Facets